 Shipping insurance is there to protect you when the unexpected happens.
 Most importantly, good freight insurance is there to limit your loss when something goes badly wrong.

 Most people think that if the cargo is damaged or lost, then a simple call to the insurance company will fix the problem.
 Unfortunately, in most cases, things are not that simple.

 If something bad happens and the cargo is not insured, then the shipper stands to lose the value of the sale – including any profit.

 And what if the cargo is considered damaged or faulty?
-A protracted argument could ensue leaving all parties with a bad taste in their mouth, that probably would lead to no further business between the buyer and seller even being considered.
-A hard earned customer gone in a flash!
+A protracted argument could ensue leaving all parties with a bad taste in their mouth.
+If not handled well, this can lead to the business relationship faltering between the buyer and seller.
+A hard-earned customer gone in a flash!

-Or, what if it’s something as seemingly simple as the cargo being abandoned at destination, or some sort of government embargo or some other unforseen occurrence?
-Will “you” be happy paying for charges that otherwise would and should have been paid by your customer, and not getting paid at all for your export invoice?
+This can involve covering all holding costs, inspection fees, and even disposal costs if the cargo is not claimed.
+Will you be happy paying for shipping charges that otherwise would and should have been paid by your customer, whilst not getting paid at all for your export invoice?

 Don’t Take the Risk

 Our advice – don’t skimp on your freight insurance and leave yourself or your business open to any surprises.

 Always read the terms and conditions of any shipping line/freight forwarder/transport company/Customs Broker.
 Know the responsibilities of any other stakeholders/suppliers in your supply chain that you deal with.
 Make sure that your insurance covers you for even the most unlikely of scenarios.